 Winners are selected by a panel of UT alumni judges from a variety of diverse backgrounds.

-The Spartan Accelerator and Incubator program is designed to help current students and recent alums grow their business ideas.
+The Spartan Accelerator and Incubator program are designed to help current students and recent alumni grow their business ideas.
 The goal of this opportunity is to help build the entrepreneurial ecosystem to support the development and launch of new ventures.